Call Today 310-453-1234

 Anterior Cruciate Ligament (ACL) Tear Repair

-An anterior cruciate ligament (ACL) injury often means that you feel your knee giving out.
-A “popping” noise may also be heard, and there may be pain along the outside or back of knee.
-Partial ACL tears may “heal” on their own, but other problems can develop down the road because of incomplete healing and other associated injuries.
-Complete healing and repair of the entire injury is important, and comprehensive Regenerative Orthopedics are effective treatment options for ACL injuries.
+An anterior cruciate ligament (ACL) injury often means you feel your knee giving out.
+A “popping” noise may also be heard, and pain may be along the knee’s outside or back.
+Partial ACL tears may “heal” independently, but other problems can develop because of incomplete healing and other associated injuries.
+Complete healing and repair of the entire injury is essential, and comprehensive Regenerative Orthopedics are effective treatment options for ACL injuries.

 Treatment Options for ACL Tear Repair

-Repair of the anterior cruciate ligament (ACL) has traditionally been surgical, but an increase in injuries has lead to a higher need of repair and an increase in younger patients who may end up with complications with these surgical repairs.
+Repair of the anterior cruciate ligament (ACL) has traditionally been surgical.
+Still, an increase in injuries has led to a higher need of repair and an increase in younger patients who may end up with complications with these surgical repairs.
 Because of these changes, alternatives to surgery are being sought.
-Regenerative techniques are being considered because they enhance repair and regeneration of tissue and are excellent options specific to the repair of ligament and tendon soft tissue structures.
+Regenerative techniques are being considered because they enhance repair and regeneration of tissue and are excellent options for repairing ligament and tendon soft tissue structures.

 ACL Tear Repair with Regenerative Orthopedics